-Musings on the Megasaga – what I learned!
+Musings on the Megasaga – what I learned! no responses

 The idea of the Megasaga occurred to me on a plane.
 I think it’s original!
 The Mini saga had been around for some time.
 I remember years ago the Today Program on BBC Radio 4 ran a Mini Saga competition, in which the stories submitted had to be fifty words.
 Yes, fifty!
 Too hard?
 Then there’s Flash Fiction: here, the author has 500 words to play with.
 Too easy!